 - The first full-illustrated introductory book about the story of Himalayan art and culture.

-- Published as part of the Rubin Museum’s Project Himalayan Art, which also includes and extensive digital platform and traveling exhibition designed to expand knowledge and understanding of Himalayan art and culture.
+- Published in association with the Rubin Museum of Art as part of Project Himalayan Art, which also includes and extensive digital platform and traveling exhibition designed to expand knowledge and understanding of Himalayan art and culture.